hudec117/Mpv.NET-lib-/README.md

 You can use any WinForms control, just pass the `Handle` property to the `MpvPlayer` constructor and you're done!
 Easy.

 See [Mpv.NET.WinFormsExample](https://github.com/hudec117/Mpv.NET/tree/master/src/Mpv.NET.WinFormsExample) project for a basic example.

+### youtube-dl settings

+You have the option to set the desired quality of the media you're trying to play using youtube-dl.
+This can be changed by setting the `YouTubeDlVideoQuality` property on an instance of `MpvPlayer`.
+Note: this will take effect on the next call of `Load`.

 ## API